muquit/go-xbuild-go/README.md

 The program can be used to:

 - Cross compile go projects for various platforms - with ease
-- Make releases to github - with ease
+- Make releases to github - with ease.
+Not just go projects, sny project can be released to github, just copy assets to `./bin` directory.
+Please look at Look at [How to release your project to github](#how-to-release-your-project-to-github) for details.

 ## Background and Motivation